 One of the first fashion graduates, Monique Marsh (pictured above centre) has recently landed an incredible role as Brand Partnerships Manager at The Archive Place, which is an e-commerce contemporary fashion outlet housing brands such as Hansen and Gretel, Free People and Matteau.

-Monique chose to study at ICMS because of the practicality of the degree, as compared to degrees offered by traditional universities.
+Monique chose to study at ICMS because of the practicality of the degree.
 She explains, “I appreciated being able to gain a business degree while also allowing myself to be a creative with the fashion aspects.
 You don’t find this type of degree anywhere else in Sydney!”

 The blend of core business subjects , together with fashion specialisation subjects is what makes the Bachelor of Business (Fashion and Global Brand Management) at ICMS unique.
 “It’s not entirely fashion focused, which could have narrowed down the use of my degree upon graduation,” Monique pointed out.